Key Learnings 2010

 The Marineau Family Foundation was established in December, 2006, and is managed by family members who have a history of supporting organizations that benefit women, girls and education.
 Programs that benefit economically disadvantaged persons and violence prevention are priorities.
-The foundation concentrates its giving primarily in the cities where the directors reside — San Francisco, Chicago and Santa Fe.
+The foundation will be concentrating its giving primarily in the cities where the directors reside – San Francisco, Chicago and Santa Fe.

 The foundation will support nonprofit organizations or institutions that enable women and girls to live violence-free.
 It will also fund educational programs that provide key building blocks for success and allow persons to achieve lasting economic independence.